How I Take Sunrise and Sunset Photos (Without A Tripod!)

 Control a la Mode

-Let's start off with what camera and lens I'm using, then move on to the mode I shoot low-light scenes in.
-I shoot hand-held and use a Nikon D500.
-For sunrise/sunsets I attach a Tamron 18-400mm lens; shooting at 18mm and switch to Aperture Mode.
+Let's start off with what camera and lens I'm using, then move on to the mode I shoot low-light scenes in without a tripod.
+For sunrise/sunset shots I use a Nikon D850 (a full-frame camera) and sometimes my Nikon D500 (a crop sensor camera).

-Since much of my photography is of moving animals, people or objects, I generally shoot in Aperture Mode and auto ISO which lets my camera choose a good shutter speed; but when it comes to sunrises or sunsets, I switch to Manual Mode and turn off auto ISO.
+When it comes to sunrises or sunsets, with either camera I stay in Manual Mode and turn off Auto ISO.
 This allows me to control every aspect of the shot.
 I can set my ISO where I want, open or close the aperture and set the shutter speed to suit the amount of light I want in the photograph.

 Since I have photographed my share of sunrises and sunsets, I just naturally know what settings I basically need to start with.